-The Resource Fee covers all textbook rentals, the Blackboard learning management system, access to the Microsoft 360 productivity suite, and the Grace Bultema Memorial Library.
+The Resource Fee covers access to Perlego, the Blackboard learning management system, access to the Microsoft 360 productivity suite, and the Grace Bultema Memorial Library.
 If a student qualifies for financial aid, just like tuition, the resource fee will be paid with whatever financial aid has been awarded.